 Rapacious Wolves are always around.
 Look at (via a Concordance) the New Testament.
 Look at (via its index) what the Catechism of the Catholic Church says about Scandal and those who cause it.
 (A lady wolf was involved in the very Foundation of Rome, and the Romans sometimes referred to Professional Ladies as Wolfesses.)

-Wolves were around at the very beginning of the Pontificate of our beloved Holy Father Benedict XVI.
+Wolves were around at the very beginning of the Pontificate of our beloved late Holy Father Benedict XVI.
 In the homily at his inauguration, he asked us to pray for him "that I may not flee for fear of the wolves".

 I believe S Thomas talks somewhere about Wolves being demons; or tyrants; or heresiarchs.
 Is it true that the Patron of the Diocese of St Gallen is a St Lupus, or did my ungoverned sense of fantasy just make that up?

 Englishmen will recollect a diverting frivolity in rebus lupinis.
 We once had a politician called Sir Geoffrey Howe; quiet and very unnasty.
 So much so that his despisers said that being attacked by him was "like being savaged by a dead sheep".
 Eventually, even he discovered that he could take no more of Mrs Thatcher, and decided to resign.
 People ... and not least Mrs T ... assumed that his resignation speech would be characteristically anodyne.
 Not so.
-The House of Commons became quiet enough for that proverbially cadent pin as he tore savagely into her personality and her politics ... but still in the same mildest tones.
+The House of Commons became quiet enough for that proverbially cadent pin to be heard as he tore savagely into her personality and her politics ... but still in the same mildest tones.

 Not long after, he was ennobled, and went, as one does, to Queen Victoria Street to consult the Heralds about a Coat of Arms.
 In consultation with them he settled upon his design, which was granted.
 The Crest (the Crest of a Coat of Arms is the bit on top of the helmet which itself rests above the shield) which he received was ... a Wolf courant imperfectly concealed within a rather tatty sheepskin.
 I bet you Americans wish you had a House of Commons, a House of Lords, and a College of Heralds.